safwankdb/Variational-Auto-Encoder/README.md

 </div>

 ### Implementation Details
-- The encoder and decoder are symmetrical with 256 neurons in each's hidden layer.
+- The encoder and decoder are symmetrical MLPs with 256 neurons in each's hidden layer.
 - This implementation is inspired by [Building Autoencoders in Keras](https://blog.keras.io/building-autoencoders-in-keras.html).
 - All the code was written and ran on Google Colab.